This post may contain affiliate links. For more information, read my disclosure policy.

 That’s right: this cookie recipe has spawned dozens of others.
 That’s why I’m proclaiming it to be the BEST peanut butter cookie recipe ever!

-- Unsalted Butter.
-Sometimes you see that peanut butter cookie recipes call for shortening.
-While you can easily substitute shortening for the butter, I prefer the flavor that the butter lends to the cookie.
+- Unsalted Butter – While you can easily substitute shortening for the butter, I prefer the flavor that the butter lends to the cookie.
 It makes it a bit more light and fluffy too.
+Be sure your butter is room temperature.

-- Peanut Butter.
-It’s the most important part!
-For this recipe, use a regular no-stir peanut butter you can get at the regular grocery store.
-Forego natural peanut butter unless you’re using a no-stir natural (like Jif or Skippy).
-Use crunchy for some extra texture!
+- Peanut Butter – It’s the most important part!
+For this recipe, use a regular no-stir creamy peanut butter you can get at the regular grocery store.
+Don’t use natural peanut butter.
+You can also use chunky peanut butter.

-- Brown sugar.
-This cookie recipe is FULL of brown sugar.
-I love using brown sugar in cookies so much more than granulated.
-While this recipe has both kinds of sugar, the brown sugar keeps the cookies soft.
+- Brown sugar and granulated sugar – I love using brown sugar in cookies so much more than granulated.
+While this recipe has both kinds of sugar, the packed brown sugar keeps the cookies soft.
 You can make peanut butter cookies without brown sugar but I don’t recommend it.

 I also have a recipe for three ingredient peanut butter cookies, if you prefer those!